ganesh447/DPS-Challenge-2/README.md

 This repository contains the code and artifacts used to build a SARIMA model forecasting monthly counts of alcohol-related traffic accidents and supporting EDA / preprocessing notebooks and CSV exports.

+After analysing the trends and insights from the data, SARIMA was chosen because the monthly accident series exhibits clear seasonality and trend.
+It works well with relatively short historical series, is computationally efficient, and gives direct point forecasts.

 ---

 ## Project structure